Finding Moral Courage in Difficult Times

 Benson: Grounds the conversation in stated program values and goals, and names the tension clearly.

-If you have power, tenure, privilege, or social capital, consider how you can use it in proportionate, sustainable ways.
+If you have power, tenure, privilege, or social capital, consider how you can use it think about how to use that influence without burning yourself out.
 For example, you might join a working group, help test a small change, back a junior colleague who has raised a concern, or share data that highlights impact.

 Jing-Mei: Offers to help pilot a slightly revised version of the script and share short feedback from staff and clients.